Davidson-Davie Community College: Link Campus

 In September 2009, the college revealed that a local Lexington family had donated 183 acre of land to the college.
 This donation increased the size of the Davidson Campus from 97 acre to 280 acre.
 Future plans include athletic fields, additional educational buildings, a renewable pine forest and a sports/conference arena.

 Davie Campus

 The Davie Campus, located on 45 acre in Mocksville, North Carolina features three academic buildings.
-Recent additions have added 8500 sqft of space to the Laboratory building with the first floor of the Community building being renovated to serve as the campus library/computer lab.
-Which offers testing, research assistance, printing and copying, and tutoring.
-In the same style as the Davidson campus each building features a brick facade in a Modern architectural style.
+Recent additions have added 8500 sqft of space to the Laboratory building with the first floor of the Community building being renovated to serve as the campus library/computer lab, offering testing, research assistance, printing and copying, and tutoring.
+In the same style as the Davidson campus, each building features a brick facade in a Modern architectural style.

 The Davie campus also fully houses the Cancer Information, Histotechnology, Phlebotomy, Practical Nurse Education and Welding programs.
 Like the Davidson campus, Davie hosts an Early College allowing students to earn an associate degree as they earn their high school credential.

 Services on the Davie campus include a computer lab, library, and several study spaces with vending machines.